Code-Institute-Submissions/aliclarke206-Milestone_1/README.md

 3. Code
 * CSS code for footer social links hoover and transition logo was from previous code institute lessons and edited.
-* [w3school]( https://www.w3schools.com/default.asp) was used to help format page and edited to fit the site.
+* [w3school]( https://www.w3schools.com/default.asp) was used to help format pages with bootstrap and edited to fit the site.

 4. Acknowledgements
+* I got inspiration for the project from my own experience working in a sports injury clinic and wanted to create a place for all the information that is usually asked for in the practice.
+* My mentor, Brian Macharia for helping me along the way.